k-symplectic structures and absolutely trianalytic subvarieties in hyperkahler manifolds: Introduction

-{\bf Proof:} Given $x\in \ker \phi^*\subset H^2(M,\Q)$ and any $y\in H^2(M, \Q)$, one would obtain
+{\bf Proof:} Given $x\in \ker \phi^*\subset H^2(M,\C)$ and any $y\in H^2(M, \C)$, one would obtain

-This gives $q(x,y)=0$ for all $y\in H^2(M, \Q)$.
+This gives $q(x,y)=0$ for all $y\in H^2(M, \C)$.
 However, this implies $x=0$, because $q$ is non-degenerate. \endproof

-Notice that the same argument works for any map $\tilde Z_1\arrow M$ as long as its image is absolutely trianalytic.
-This brings the following corollary.
+\corollary Let $M$ be a maximal holonomy hyperk\"ahler manifold, $Z\subset M$ an absolutely trianalytic subvariety, and $\tilde Z\arrow M$ its normalization.
+Consider a finite covering $\tilde Z_1\arrow \tilde Z$ such that $\tilde Z_1$ is a product of a hyperk\"ahler torus $T$ and several maximal holonomy hyperk\"ahler manifolds $K_i$ (such a decomposition always exists by Bogomolov decomposition \ref{_Bogo_decompo_Theorem_}).
+Then $b_2(T)\geq b_2(M)$ and $b_2(K_i)\geq b_2(M)$.

-\corollary Let $M$ be a hyperk\"ahler manifold, $Z\subset M$ an absolutely trianalytic subvariety, and $\tilde Z\arrow M$ its normalization.
-Consider a finite covering $\tilde Z_1\arrow \tilde Z$ such that $\tilde Z_1$ is a product of a hyperk\"ahler torus $T$ and several maximal holonomy hyperk\"ahler manifolds $K_i$ (such a decomposition always exists by Bogomolov decomposition theorem \ref{_Bogo_decompo_Theorem_}).
-Then $b_2(T)\geq b_2(M)$ and $b_2(K_i)\geq b_2(M)$. \endproof
+{\bf Proof:} Any hyperk\"ahler metric on $M$ induces a hyperk\"ahler structure on $\tilde Z_1$.
+Each component in Bogomolov decomposition of $\tilde Z_1$ is immersed into $M$ as a hyperk\"ahler subvariety.
+Hence the images of those components are also absolutely trianalytic subvarieties of $M$ and we can apply \ref{_inje_h^2_Corollary_} to them. \endproof

 In this paper we are also interested in absolutely trianalytic subvarieties $Z\subset M$ such that the normalization $\tilde Z$ is a torus.
 We prove the following theorem.

 \theorem Let $M$ be a hyperk\"ahler manifold of maximal holonomy, $T$ a hyperk\"ahler torus, and $T\arrow M$ a hyperk\"ahler immersion with absolutely trianalytic image.
 Then $b_1(T) \geqslant 2^{\left\lfloor(b_2(X)-1)/2\right\rfloor}.$